 |€2m||Amount paid to officials and players involved in the scheme|

 |425||People suspected of involvement in an organised crime syndicate based in Asia|

 In September, four Englishmen were among 10 charged with match fixing while playing for Melbourne's Southern Stars.
 They had previously played for Hornchurch and Eastbourne Borough.

 Days after those events in Australia, Singaporean police arrested Tan Seet Eng – otherwise known as Dan Tan – a man alleged to be a fixer, or even 'the glue between the match fixing operation and the betting operation'.

 The arrest of the infamous Tan was thought to be a significant breakthrough but Eaton downplays his role, indicating he is simply a cog in a large and well-oiled machine.

-According to Eaton, betting syndicates working primarily out of Asia and Eastern Europe prey on the weak – clubs and players that are in need of money, hence why the fixes so far uncovered are not among football's elite.
+According to Eaton, betting syndicates working primarily out of Asia and Eastern Europe prey on the weak – clubs and players that are in need of money, hence why the fixes so far uncovered are not among soccer's elite.

 It is possible that events in Spain could disprove that.

 "Eight or nine games in the top two divisions will be fixed (every season)," the president of the Spanish footballers' association (LFP), Javier Tebas told a Leaders in Football conference earlier this year.

 "It is not just a problem with the Spanish Leagues, it's a problem for other leagues and other sports, but it needs to be addressed and we need to find solutions.